Volunteer with Refugee Action Kingston

 Do you cover travel and other costs?

 RAK can reimburse travel and lunch expenses incurred while volunteering.
-This process will be explained at the induction.

 Do you offer corporate volunteering?